 - Assistance locating housing

-The Community Action Commission of Fayette County began providing services to the homeless in 1983 and opened the shelter in 1985.
-When the shelter opened in 1985 it was primarily funded by the Ohio Department of Health.
-As the years have passed several different funding organizations have assisted in keeping the doors open.
+The Community Action Commission of Fayette County began providing services to the homeless in 1983 and opened the Brick House emergency shelter in 1985.
+When the shelter opened in 1985, it was primarily funded by the Ohio Department of Health.
+As the years have passed, several different funding organizations have assisted in keeping the shelter’s doors open.

-The programs include: The Homeless Assistance Program, from the Ohio Dept. of Development, The CoC Balance of State Grant, funded by the Dept. of Housing and Urban Development, The Violence Against Women Act Grant, through Office of Criminal Justice Services, Fayette County United Way, TANF, from Ohio Dept. of Job and Family Services, local businesses, foundations, and volunteer work through members of our community.
+These funding organizations include: The Homeless Assistance Program, from the Ohio Dept. of Development, the CoC Balance of State Grant as funded by the Dept. of Housing and Urban Development, the Violence Against Women Act Grant, the Office of Criminal Justice Services, Fayette County United Way, TANF, from Ohio Dept. of Job and Family Services, local businesses, foundations, and volunteer work through members of our community.